ArtSabintsev/Harpy/README.md

 ---
 ### About
 **Harpy** is a utility that checks a user's currently installed version of your iOS application against the version that is currently available in the App Store.
-If a new version is available, an instance of UIAlertView is presented to the user informing them of the newer version, and giving them the option to update the application.
+If a new version is available, an instance of UIAlertView (iOS 6, 7) or UIAlertController (iOS 8) is presented to the user informing them of the newer version, and giving them the option to update the application.

 This library is built to work with the [Semantic Versioning](http://semver.org/) system.

-### Changelog (v2.7.1)
+### Changelog
+#### 3.0.0
+- Added support for `UIAlertController` for devices running iOS 8.
+	- If iOS 7 is installed, `UIAlertView` is used.
+	- Due to addition of `UIAlertController`, a new mandatory property must be set, `presentingViewController`.
+	- If this value is not set, an NSLog will be fired, and the Harpy will not continue the version checking process.
+- Fixed a potential issue with developers who used the **Skip** setting.

+#### 2.7.1
+As I have made another large change in the last 24 hours, I have retained the changes from the previous update, v2.7.1, in this README file.

 - Removed device compatiblity check and dependency on [UIDevice+SupportedDevices](https://github.com/ArtSabintsev/UIDevice-SupportedDevices), as Apple seems to have stopped updating the `supportedDevices` hash in the JSON results from the iTunes Lookup API route.
 - Fixed issue thar caused alert not to be displayed with certain settings.